• Skip to primary navigation

 • Fresh berries

-These are the most traditional things to serve.
+These are the most traditional things to serve with Swedish version.

 Other things that taste great with these are: